TERMS AND CONDITIONS

 Telephone: 020 7222 5381

-3. If I am unable to resolve the matter you may then complain to the Notaries Society of which I am a member, who have a Complaints Procedure which is approved by the Faculty Office.
-This procedure is free to use and is designed to provide a quick resolution to any dispute.
+If we are unable to resolve the matter you may complain to The Notaries Society of which we are a member and who have a Complaints Procedure approved by our regulator’s the Faculty Office.
+This procedure is free to use and designed to offer a quick resolution to any dispute.
 Please write (but do not enclose any original documents) with full details of your complaint to the following address:

-5. Finally, even if you have your complaint considered under the Notaries Society Approved Complaints Procedure, you may at the end of that procedure, or after a period of six months from the date you first notified me that you were dissatisfied, make your complaint to the Legal Ombudsman*, if you are not happy with the result:
+Lastly, even if you have your complaint considered under the Notaries Society Approved Complaints Procedure, you may at the end of the procedure or after a period of eight weeks from the date you first notified us of your complaint, refer your complaint to the Legal Ombudsman.

 PO Box 6806

 If you decide to make a complaint to the Legal Ombudsman, you must refer your matter within six months from the conclusion of the complaint process or within six years of the date of the act/omission or three years from when you should reasonably have known there was cause for complaint (only if the act/omission took place more than six years ago).
 The act or omission, or when you should reasonably have known there was cause for complaint, must have been after 5th October 2010.